webqit/webflo/README.md

         └── stickers/index.js ------------------ http://localhost:3000/products/stickers
 ```

-Each step calls a `next()` function to forward the current request to the next step.
+Each step calls a `next()` function to forward the current request to the next step of the given URL.

 ```js
 /**